 Opal Glass And Brass Chandelier

-Materials: 6 white opal convex hand blown glass lampshades.
+Materials: 6 white opal conical convex hand blown glass lampshades.
 Curved pleated brass rods.
 Brass parts.
 Black painted brass parts.
 Long brass rod and canopy.
 Bakelite E14 sockets.

 Total Height: 95 cm / 29.52”

 Electricity: 6 bulbs E14, 6 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

 Other versions: This opal glass and brass chandelier was at least also made with 5 lights.
 The lampshades were used for many other lamps.

 These convex conical opal glass lampshades are hand blown, none of these glasses are the same.
 They were in all probability made by the glass furnace company De Rupel from Boom.
 A chandelier with the same lampshades can be found over here.